-This weekend a Pentecostal symposium and celebration will take place in London profiling the diversity that exists in British Pentecostalism today.
+A Pentecostal symposium and celebration will take place in London on Saturday 26 November 2016 profiling the diversity that exists in British Pentecostalism today.
 Almost seventy years after Windrush, Bishop Dr Joe Aldred argues that the symposium is a way to reclaim ground lost when White British Pentecostals failed along with the rest of the British church to welcome migrating Black Pentecostals and other Christians from Africa and the Caribbean.

 History of Pentecostalism

 Pentecostalism is an early 20th Century expression of Christianity mostly associated with the work of African American William Seymour’s Azusa Street Revival movement.
 From his mentor Charles Parham, Seymour learnt and took the idea of baptism in the Holy Spirit resulting in spiritual renewal and empowerment to new heights.
 In the three years between 1906 to 1909 an improbable congregation led by Seymour, a one-eyed descendant of enslaved Africans, reported experiencing many of the miraculous phenomena that had marked the Church recorded in the book of Acts in the Christian Bible and the Holiness Movement from which the fledgling movement was being birthed.
 Speaking in unknown tongues, healings, trances, racial integration and visits from around the world as news spread were all in evidence at Azusa Street meetings.